smithy-lang/smithy-rs/design/src/rfcs/rfc0031_better_constraint_violations.md

       short-circuit upon encountering a number of inner constraint violations above a certain threshold.
-- [ ] Write and expose a layer, applied by default to all generated server SDKs, that bounds a request body's size to a reasonable (yet high) default, to prevent [trivial DoS attacks].
+- [ ] Write and expose a layer, applied by default to all generated server SDKs, that bounds a request body's size to a reasonable (yet high) default, to prevent [trivial DoS attacks][trivially exploitable].